mexcdevelop/apidocs/source/index.html.md

 |data|map|order id and the relevant processing result|

 <aside class="notice">
 Either order_ids or client_order_ids have to be picked as parameter.
-When both of them exist, the client_order_ids will be ignored
+When both of them exist, the order_ids will be ignored
 </aside>

 <aside class="notice">